 What Comes After These Two Modules

-Three areas are ready to scope once Modules 1 and 2 are running:
+Three areas are ready to explore once Modules 1 and 2 are running:

 Spare Parts Demand Forecasting

 107 European suppliers, long lead times from Italy.
-With service history data from Module 1 and machine usage patterns from Module 2, we can start predicting which parts will be needed and when — before the client calls.
+With service history data from Module 1 and quote patterns from Module 2, we can start predicting which parts will be needed and when — before the client calls.